Akuli/python-tutorial/advanced/iters.md

 ![A picture of printygen.](../images/freeze-melt.png)

-The good news is that **usually we don't need to worry about when the parts between the yields run**.
-Actually we don't even need to use `iter()` or `next()` most of the time, but I think it's nice to know how for loops work.
+The good news is that **usually we don't need to worry about when exactly the parts between the yields run**.
+Actually we don't even need to use `iter()` and `next()` most of the time, but I think it's nice to know how for loops work.

 `yield` is useful when we want the function to output so many things that making a list of them would be too slow or the list wouldn't fit in